The Basics about Bow-Tie

 Let's apply causal thinking to trace how a credential-based attack cascades through all levels of business impact.
 The chain begins not with a brilliant hack, but with a simple compromise: an attacker uses stolen developer credentials to gain legitimate access.

-The attacker's abuse of functions (#1) results in the exfiltration of the entire customer database.
-At this moment, the damage is technically contained; the business impact is still zero, but a time bomb is set.
+The attacker's abuse of legitimate data-access functions (#1) exfiltrates the entire customer database.
+The [DRE: C] tag records Loss of Confidentiality as an annotation of #1 — not as a separate sequence node.
+At this moment the damage is technically contained; the business impact is still zero, but a time bomb is armed.

 Step 2: First Business Risk Event — External Exposure